Startup Proposal: Intelligent Traffic Signals

 construction would be needed as existing roads are used more

-operate more efficiently by recognizing traffic patterns and
+more efficiently by recognizing traffic patterns and dynamically

-dynamically adjusting the timing to optimize for traffic
+adjusting the timing ratios and the timing cycle rate to optimize

-Working Together: Nearby smart signals will coordinate with
+Working Together: Nearby smart signals can coordinate with

 each other to optimize traffic flow with no central computer